nguyenvukhang/kitty2/docs/kittens/icat.rst

 .. note::

-    kitty's image display protocol may not work when used within a terminal multiplexer such as :program:`screen` or :program:`tmux`, depending on whether the multiplexer has added support for it or not.
+    alatty's image display protocol may not work when used within a terminal multiplexer such as :program:`screen` or :program:`tmux`, depending on whether the multiplexer has added support for it or not.

-.. program:: kitty +kitten icat
+.. program:: alatty +kitten icat

 The ``icat`` kitten has various command line arguments to allow it to be used